Oscillation probabilities for a PT-symmetric non-Hermitian two-state system

-The potential relevance of $\mathcal{PT}$-symmetric extensions of the Dirac Lagrangian to neutrino oscillations was first identified in Ref.~\cite{Jones-Smith:2009qeu} (see also the later works~\cite{Alexandre:2015kra, Mishra:2018aej, Rodionov:2022hyq}).
-We expect the results of this Letter to carry over to the case of fermion mixing, but leave this to future work, together with the generalisation to the three-flavour case.
+Instead, we consider here the example of two-neutrino mixing, and the consistency of our approach with the seesaw mechanism.
+The potential relevance of $\mathcal{PT}$-symmetric extensions of the Standard Model Lagrangian to neutrino oscillations was first identified in Ref.~\cite{Jones-Smith:2009qeu} (see also the later works~\cite{Alexandre:2015kra, Mishra:2018aej, Rodionov:2022hyq}).